-Multi-factorial gene clustering analysis revealed species-specific gene regulations by drought, TOD, and their interactions
+Multi-multifactorial gene clustering analysis revealed species-specific gene regulations by drought, TOD and their interactions

-To comprehensively identify genes affected by TOD, drought, or their interactions, a generalized linear model (GLM)-based analysis of expression was then performed using EdgeR implementing custom codes (Data S1, see online supplementary material).
-We identified 5403 soybean genes as affected by drought, 651 by TOD, and 208 by their interactions.
-In cowpea, the numbers were 1766, 499, and 30, respectively (Table S5, see online supplementary material).
+To comprehensively identify genes affected by TOD, drought or their interactions, a generalized linear model (GLM)-based analysis of expression was then performed using EdgeR implementing custom codes (Data S1).
+We identified 5,403 soybean genes as affected by drought, 651 by TOD, and 208 by their interactions.
+In cowpea, the numbers were 1,766, 499 and 30, respectively (Table S5).
 The aforementioned genes were further clustered based on their expression modes using the k-means method.
 A total of 28 (12 by drought, 9 by TOD, and 7 by TOD × drought) and 39 (21 by drought, 12 by TOD, and 6 by TOD × drought) clusters were grouped in soybean and cowpea, respectively.
-Despite the
+Despite the fewer DEGs identified in cowpea as being responsive to drought or TOD × drought, they formed more or similar number of clusters than in soybean, suggesting higher heterogeneity of their expression regulations in cowpea.
+Functional annotations of each cluster were shown in Table S5.